 At Grill Chadafö, open only during the winter season, delicious grill specialities await: the roasted Bresse chicken with rosemary is the restaurant’s signature dish and leaves even the most exhausted epicure lost for words.

 And while Chesa Veglia is famous chiefly for its food, there’s yet one more reason to pay it a visit.
-Before or after dining, two bars – the Polo Bar all year round and Bar Carigiet in the winter – invite guests to unwind, relax and enjoy an aperitif, a cocktail, a beer or a glass of wine.
+Before or after dining, two bars – the Bar Carigiet all year round and Polo Bar in the winter – invite guests to unwind, relax and enjoy an aperitif, a cocktail, a beer or a glass of wine.
 This is where memories are made, where guests soak up the incredible atmosphere and interior and linger for a little more fun before returning to the peace and quiet of their rooms in Badrutt’s Palace Hotel.